Saint-Junien: History

 The history of Saint-Junien began in AD 500, when an ascetic of Hungarian origin, Saint Amand, chose to live on the north bank of the Vienne River at a place called Comodoliac.

 Ruricius, bishop of Limoges, offered him a humble cell.
 At this time, Junian (Junien), originally from the north of France and son of a Count of Cambrai, left his family at the age of 15 and became a disciple of Saint Amand.
 It is said that Junian knocked on the door of Amand, who did not answer.
 Junian had to sleep outside, and the snow miraculously spared him during the night.
 He then lived as a hermit and, after the passing of his master, he lived where the collegiate church stands nowadays.

 In 593, Gregory of Tours was impressed by the importance of the pilgrimage to the saint's tomb.
 An urban area was quickly created around the abbey built in honor of the saint.
 However, this monastery was destroyed by the Vikings in 866.
 By the end of the 13th century, high walls were built around the city.

+In june 1944 the "Das Reich" SS panzer division was stationed in Saint-Junien.
+On the morning of june 10, a meeting took place at the Saint-Junien station hotel with Major SS Adolf Diekmann to finalize plans for the expedition.
+It was then that the target was chosen: Oradour-sur-Glane.

 Saint-Junien is a city of strong communist tradition, marked by the municipality of Roland Mazoin, (mayor from 1965 to 2001), now headed by Pierre Allard, member of the Alternative Democracy Socialism (locally implanted party born of a split with the PCF).
 This peculiarity is largely inherited from the importance of the industrial sector of glove making, especially in the nineteenth and twentieth centuries, like Limoges.